mikemcbride/hyper-mono-christmas/README.md

 # hyper-mono-christmas
-Mostly monochrome Hyper theme, but with red and green
+Mostly monochrome Hyper theme, but with red and green.
+I find having these two colors are helpful for seeing errors and success highlights for things like running tests, linters, or any CLI processes with colored outputs.

 ![screenshot](https://cdn.rawgit.com/mmcbride1007/hyper-mono-christmas/9176e250/screenshot.png)